Developer Guide

 Implementation

-can also be used to delete the short form of a medicine by providing the d/
+sfm can also be used to delete the short form of a medicine by providing the d/ flag.

-flag is provided any provided medicine names using m/
+If the d/ flag is provided any provided medicine names using m/ will be ignored.

 be treated as deleting the short form of medicine at index 1 in the last shown medicine list.